The Problem with Psychology

 Subjectivism is used to undermine opposing views, giving the academe doctrine an intellectual blank check.^4

 Throughout the year, however, I could never put my finger on the one issue that tied all these problems together.
 Sure, I could refute a statement here, and explain why a theory is wrong there, but there was no fundamental, delineated problem that I could wrap my brain around.
 “The Problem,” in essence, was vague to me.

 It’s a terrible feeling to be confronted with a problem you cannot grasp.
-If you don’t sense the problem at all, then you’re free to get on with your life.
+If you don’t sense the problem at all, then you can just ignore it.
 But to only catch glimpses of the problem is like watching a Michael Bay movie without understanding why it’s terrible.
 Something about it is infuriating, and because you don’t know why it’s infuriating, it’s even more infuriating.
 However, after you realize the main problem—no character development—a broken scene is no longer a point of rage, but rather something that can be learned from and fixed.